1SLiquidity/core/diagrams/README.md

+# Diagrams

+This directory stores the architecture diagrams for individual components, smart contracts and process flows, together which provide a basis to implement the code for a functioning the protocol.

+The diagrams should be succinct and should be updated as the project evolves.

-# Notes on Diagrams
+## Notes on Diagrams

 The following are running notes made as the architecture diagrams for the protocol were initially drafted.

+### [general]

-## bot-settling-flow.puml
+### bot-settling-flow.puml

 The final trade going out when settled by the bot must be of satisfactory volume to cover the BPS taken as fee.
 As such, this value _must be recorded as part of `tradeParams` metadata_.

-## gate-daemon-sweet-spot-recache.puml
+### gate-daemon-sweet-spot-recache.puml

 The manner in which the checks for sweet spots are orchestrated is done so in a way that allows some degree of referencing to the actions of the off chain Keeper client.